9.00-9.15 Opening remarks

 Miroslav Griško (philosopher, Ljubljana): Homicidal God

-Miroslav Griško is a philosopher and writer from Ljubljana.
-He is the author of Eshatološka vojna (Eschatological War), published in 2022 by KUD Apokalipsa and in electronic edition by društvo Galerija Boks (2023).
+Miroslav Griško is a philosopher and writer in Ljubljana.
+He is the author of Eshatološka vojna (Eschatological War), published in 2022 by KUD Apokalipsa and in electronic edition by Društvo Galerija Boks (2023).

 Maks Valenčič (GIA, Ljubljana): Deleuze and Guattari's immanent critique of psychoanalysis through the psychotic register